 Cooking doesn’t have to be as overwhelming and complicated as contemporary culture would suggest.
 Maybe it’s an age thing, but with each passing year I find myself more focused on keeping things easy and effortless in the kitchen and in my life.
-These days I’m most interested in simple wholesome home cooking with as few ingredients as possible.
+These days I’m most interested in simple, practical home cooking with as few ingredients as possible.

 In October 2013 I set out to use my slow cooker every day for a year to make Weight Watchers friendly crock pot recipes.
 And though I lost momentum at the halfway mark, I still continue to use my slow cooker several days a week.
 It’s an amazing device that can do so much to simplify life in the kitchen.
 It’s a busy cook’s best friend.